What is an Information Security Management System (ISMS)?

 Is providing data security training to employees part of ISMS policy?

-If an organisation wants to adopt an ISMS that complies with ISO 27001, clause 7.2.2 requires it to give information security awareness training to its staff.
+If an organization wants to adopt an ISMS that complies with ISO 27001, clause 7.2.2 requires it to give information security awareness training to its staff.
 To ensure the safety of your business, it is crucial to provide your staff with the resources and encouragement they need to do their jobs effectively.

 About the author